The 2016 Nonfiction Prize is now open–we invite you to submit your essay to our nonfiction contest.

 Please Note: Ruminate adheres to the following Contest Code of Ethics, as adopted by the Council of Literary Presses and Magazines, of which Ruminate is a proud member: “CLMP’s community of independent literary publishers believes that ethical contests serve our shared goal: to connect writers and readers by publishing exceptional writing.
 We believe that intent to act ethically, clarity of guidelines, and transparency of process form the foundation of an ethical contest.
 To that end, we agree to 1) conduct our contests as ethically as possible and to address any unethical behavior on the part of our readers, judges, or editors; 2) to provide clear and specific contest guidelines — defining conflict of interest for all parties involved; and 3) to make the mechanics of our selection process available to the public.
 This Code recognizes that different contest models produce different results, but that each model can be run ethically.
 We have adopted this Code to reinforce our integrity and dedication as a publishing community and to ensure that our contests contribute to a vibrant literary heritage.”

-Ruminate Magazine sponsors five annual writing contests: our art contest, poetry contest, short story contest,spiritual nonfiction contest, and general nonfiction contest.
-We are one of the only faith-minded literary magazines to sponsor short story contests, poetry contests, nonfiction contests, and art contests.
-And while our contests–just like our magazine–are not defined as Christian poetry contests or Christian fiction contests or Christian essay contests, we do strive to provide a forum for the conversation between art and faith to exist and continue.
+Ruminate Magazine sponsors four annual writing contests: our art contest, poetry contest, short story contest, and nonfiction contest.
+We are one of the few faith-minded literary magazines to sponsor short story contests, poetry contests, nonfiction contests, and art contests.
+And while our contests–just like our magazine–are not defined as religious or spiritual contests, we do strive to provide a forum for the conversation between art and faith to exist and continue.
 Past winners from the Ruminate Magazine writing contests have appeared in The Pushcart: Best of the Small Presses anthology and have received notable mention awards in The Best American Short Stories anthology and The Best American Essays anthology.
-Past finalist judges of our contests include Brian Doyle, Mark Richard, Bret Lott, Leslie Leyland Fields, David James Duncan, Luci Shaw, Vito Aiuto, Greg Wolfe, Al Haley, Stephanie G’Schwind, Walter Wangerin, Jr., and Leif Enger.
+Past finalist judges of our contests include Brian Doyle, Naomi Shihab Nye, Mark Richard, Bret Lott, Leslie Leyland Fields, David James Duncan, Luci Shaw, Vito Aiuto, Greg Wolfe, Al Haley, Stephanie G’Schwind, Walter Wangerin, Jr., and Leif Enger.
 It is our hope that our writing contests provide a significant venue for our talented contributors to receive the support and recognition they deserve.